On the relationship between logarithmic TAQ and logarithmic THH: Introduction

 \subsection{Acknowledgments}

 The author thanks Stefano Ariotta, Jack Davies, Bj{\o}rn Dundas and Gijs Heuts for helpful conversations related to the present work.
 Moreover, the author would like to thank Steffen Sagave for helpful discussions and comments on a draft version of this paper.
+Finally, the author is grateful to an anonymous referee for helpful comments on a previous version of this paper.
 This research was partially supported by the NWO-grant 613.009.121.